isomerpages/govtech-gobusiness/pages/solutionrepo/solution2807.md

 ## Description

 Cybots ensures cyber resilience for all sectors, from SMEs to large multinational organisations.
 Our AI-driven security operations include managed detection and response (MDR), threat hunting, cyber threat intelligence (CTI), and incidence response (IR).
-Powered by deep learning, adversarial and reinforced learning, our company’s proprietary artificial intelligence engines enables our customers and partners to rapidly perform security threat analysis on a scalable, user-friendly platform.
+Powered by deep learning, adversarial and reinforced learning, our company's proprietary artificial intelligence engines enables our customers and partners to rapidly perform security threat analysis on a scalable, user-friendly platform.

 ## Solution Packages Option(s)